 Industry Growth & Training Opportunities

-• An Expression of Interest (EOI) for no-cost existing homes assessor training opened in late 2025, with enrolment and training beginning in early 2026.
-Demand is expected to grow through Stage 2 of the expansion from mid-2026.
+- Expressions of Interest for no-cost NatHERS for existing homes assessor training opened in late 2025, with enrolments and delivery commencing in early 2026

 To explore more updates and announcements straight from the administrator, see the official NatHERS News page.